Overview

 Strengths

 Shared appetite for adventure keeps the relationship feeling alive even years in.
 Horse and Tiger usually make excellent travel partners, project partners, and parents — they can roll with chaos better than most couples.
 Neither partner needs the other to manage their feelings constantly; both can carry their own weight emotionally, which lets the relationship operate without exhausting either one.
+There's also genuine admiration running underneath, which matters more than it sounds.
+Both signs are drawn to courage, and each one sees a version of it in the other — the Tiger's nerve, the Horse's refusal to be fenced in.
+That mutual respect tends to survive even the loud fights, and it's often what pulls them back together: it's hard to stay angry at someone whose spirit you fundamentally admire.

 Friction points